LeeViewB/CheckComplianceScripts/Check-ComplianceMultipleApps/readme.md

 - if you want it to check HKLM or HKCU
 - export the files for you.

+> **Note:** The EXE is unsigned, I don't have a code-signing certificate.
+Defender will complain, test it in a Sandbox.

 ## Check-ComplianceMultipleApps.ps1
 The script will allow you to do 4 different compliance checks for one or multiple apps.
 Scroll down for Examples.
 - on row 3 type in the application names in the array based on the example mentioned in the script.